FatlirT/portfolio/README.md

 ## Back end Infrastructure

--   _AWS SDK_ to interact with _DynamoDB, S3_ to pull content
+-   TODO: _AWS SDK_ to interact with _DynamoDB, S3_ to pull content
--   Separate CMS applet to push content to DynamoDB/S3
+-   TODO: _Separate CMS applet to push content to DynamoDB/S3_

 ## To run locally